 The peer mentors provide advice support and a listening ear for the children.
 The Mentos will also have a zone on the playground that that will do an activity for children to be involved with.
 They can also choose what activity they wish to take part in at Lunchtime.

-The peer mentors will wear a Red high- vise jacket that is labelled Mentor so that all children and visitors can identify the Mentors.
+The peer mentors will wear a Blue high- vis jacket that is labelled Mentor so that all children and visitors can identify the Mentors.

 The mentors will also be monitoring behaviour and will be keeping playground logs for good and bad behaviour.
-The mentors will meet every Monday with Mrs Grier and Miss Latham after school and will also go through incidents and ideas in order to achieve a safer and calmer environment for all the children at St Matthews at lunchtimes.
+The mentors will meet every Tuesday with Mrs Grier at Play time and will also go through incidents and ideas in order to achieve a safer and calmer environment for all the children at St Matthews at lunchtimes.

 What will your Class Mentor Do